morganebridges/myRetailServerApp/README.md

 MongoDB available through the CLI.

-To build and launch this project, use this command from the project root directory: gradle clean build;java -jar build/libs/myRetailApp-0.1.0.jar
+To build and launch this project, use this command from the project root directory:<br>
+<strong>gradle clean build;java -jar build/libs/myRetailApp-0.1.0.jar</strong>

 <h2><strong>REST API:</strong></h2>
 <p>The rest API of this application is made available both through the origin of the server app as well as through a RESTful